 The pub has a long held reputation as being the most haunted building in Forfar, with several ghost stories, which over the years have found their way into countless articles and books about Forfar.
 There has been special interest from the paranormal society, who visited and reported strong findings which they documented on their website.
 The restless spirit has a propensity to haunt the pub cellars where several members of staff have experienced unwanted attentions.

 Pop in today though and I’m sure you will find us, like the ghosts, very friendly!

-Thanks to pub historian Laurie Rogers who has been drinking here since WWII.
+Thanks to pub historian Laurie Rogers (RIP) who was a regular here since WWII.